 Enhanced due diligence can be needed when a client is in an elevated risk category.
 Research has shown that companies which have a KYC remediation process are more likely to be compliant with anti-money laundering regulations, as they will most likely terminate the account of any customer who poses a high risk.
 This can help them avoid hefty fines and penalties from regulatory bodies.

 What is AML remediation and how it can detect financial crime?

-Money laundering can now apply to crypto wallet.
+Money laundering can now apply to a crypto wallet.
 A crypto wallet is a wallet with cryptocurrencies.
-The cypto currencies protect the identity of the owner by not revealing the identity of who is behind any transaction to protect them from possible identification.
+Cryptocurrencies protect the identity of the owner by not revealing the identity of who is behind any transaction to protect them from possible identification.